jameshanlon/cheese/cheese/pages/legitimate-interest-assessment.md

 in which we all live.
-With current levels of emissions, it is [expected][ipcc-2013-physical-basis] that global temperatures will increase by 2 to 4 degrees centigrade, which will result in significant changes in the sea level. habitability of huge areas of the planet and the frequency of extreme weather events.
+With current levels of emissions, it is [expected][ipcc-2013-physical-basis] that global temperatures will increase by 2 to 4 degrees centigrade, which will result in significant changes in the sea level, habitability of huge areas of the planet and the frequency of extreme weather events.

 It is [estimated][gov-fuel-poverty-2017] that 11% of UK households are in fuel